patience4711/RASPBERRY-ZERO-INTERNET-RADIO/README.md

 <br>
 Just buy the components, connect some wires between them and thats it!.
 Oh, and burn an image of the radio operating system on an sd card.

 It would be a nice birthday present as it is very easy to operate.
 This radio has a lot of nice features.
 All controllable via a webinterface.
 There is a.o. a 10 channel equalizer, a timer and mp3player.
 You can easely compile 2 lists of favorite stations.
 Artists / Songtitles are shown on the LCD and the webpage.
-Watch the simple video to get an idea..
+I you want to build it: visit instructables https://www.instructables.com/RASPBERRY-ZERO-INTERNET-RADIO-1/ br><br>Watch the simple video to get an idea..
 video: https://www.youtube.com/watch?v=eWSDHgmhwg8
-download sd card image:
+<br><br>download sd card image:
 https://1drv.ms/u/s!AkMG5FvUwhediS6tpbB2EgLpOtdB?e=lCA4kl

 minimal hardware